vadimv/server-components/README.md

 - stateful components
 - stateless views

-A stateful component has its own state's snapshot associated.
+Every stateful component has its own changeable state, represented by a snapshot of an immutable class or record.

-Use Component's DSL  ``component()`` overloaded functions to create a stateful component.
+Use component's DSL  ``component()`` overloaded functions to create a stateful component.

-Stateless views used for representation only and do not have a mutable state and effectively is a pure function from a state to a DOM fragment's definition.

 ```java
     import static rsp.component.ComponentDsl.*;